Art & Wellbeing

 - creativity / art & health

 There are a lot of terms that are used to describe the many different ways that creativity and art can impact and benefit our health, physically, mentally and spiritually.
-It is also an area where there is an increasing amout of research catching up with what a lot of artists, indigenous cultures and more have known for a long time.
+It is also an area where there is an increasing amount of research catching up with what a lot of artists, indigenous cultures and more have known for a long time.

-Karly's path to the gallery has been a varied one, and one that includes the personal experience of the importance of creativity in everyday life due to extended chronic ill health as well as the exgagement with creativity within spirituality.
-She works from the definition of spirituality as not only being faith and religion but that which is important to us and how we live.
+Karly's path to the gallery has been a varied one where the engagement in creative practices has been a vital part of her experience of chronic ill health and spirituality.
+She works from the definition of spirituality as not only being faith and religion but as encompassing everything that is most important to us and how we live.

 Creativity Courses

 This course is designed for anyone who would like to be more creative in their everyday life, and anyone who would like to learn more about the various benefits of daily (or at least regular) creative engagement, even if you feel you have no artistic skill.
 This is for anyone, not just those who identify as artists or creatives.
-While drawing on Karly's own experience, the course is based on several well-researched books, drawing on the every developing research into creativity and wellbeing.

 Creativity as a Spiritual Practice*

-This retreat is the opportunity to learn about how creative practices can be incorporated into a spiritual practice and begin to put them into practice.
-While all courses include practical exercises and opportunities, this is more specifically a retreat where participants are led through a series of practices, with the opportunity to then reflect on if and how the practices may have been useful for the individual and how they might like to move forward with developing creativity into spirituality.
+While all creativity courses include practical exercises, this is specifically a retreat where participants are led through a series of practices, with the opportunity to then reflect on if and how the practices may have been useful for the individual and how they might like to move forward with developing creativity into spirituality.

 *Please note: Karly comes from a liturgical, protestant Christian background but these session are not in any way Christian, evanglical, or even religious.
 This background was the pathway into her interest in the integration of spirituality and creativity.